Category Archives: 2019 Films

 This film is written well, and it matters.

-Haggard, prison warden Bernadine Williams (Alfre Woodard) trudges along day after day managing the multitude of tasks that her job requires of her.
+Haggard, prison warden Bernadine Williams (Alfre Woodard) trudges along day after day, managing the multitude of tasks that her job requires of her.
 She is committed to overseeing the prison executions and experiences her twelfth at the start of the film.

-The procedure is botched causing the prisoner excess pain and an investigation is launched.
-Bernadine is conflicted and consumed by her job causing her marriage to Jonathan (Wendell Pierce) to deteriorate and her visits to a local watering hole to increase.
+The procedure is botched, causing the prisoner excess pain, and an investigation is launched.
+Bernadine is conflicted and consumed by her job, causing her marriage to Jonathan (Wendell Pierce) to deteriorate and her visits to a local watering hole to increase.

 When Bernadine takes interest in Anthony Woods (Aldis Hodge) a prisoner slated for execution in a case receiving national media attention and prison protests, her conflict escalates.
-Anthony’s ex-girlfriend (Danielle Brooks) and attorney (Richard Schiff) play vital roles, especially when the convicted cop killer’s innocence is called into question.

 Will he or won’t he receive a last-minute pardon from the governor sparing his life?

-Chinonye Chukwu, a rookie director, is a black, Nigerian, female with lots of interesting things to say and a bright future ahead of her.
+Chinonye Chukwu, a rookie director, is a black, Nigerian female with lots of interesting things to say and a bright future ahead of her.
 She also penned the screenplay and tackles a weighty issue of great controversy in the United States.

 To say that Clemency is a downer is an understatement, though it leaves the viewer with some sense of hope amid an ambiguous ending.
 I won’t spoil the film, but we wonder what will become of Bernadine.

-The final sequence is brilliant.
-An impending execution, emotional goodbyes are said, and a full minute or so of a closeup scene focused on Woodard’s face taps a range of emotions that includes compassion, disgust, and unbridled sadness.
+An impending execution, emotional goodbyes are said, and a full minute or so of a close-up scene focused on Woodard’s face taps a range of emotions that include compassion, disgust, and unbridled sadness.

-The gloomy and stark atmosphere that Chukwu presents fills the film with a bleakness that is eclipsed ever slightly by the possibility of change.
+The gloomy and stark atmosphere that Chukwu presents fills the film with a bleakness that is eclipsed ever so slightly by the possibility of change.

 A common theme, and not only with Bernadine, is the need to be heard and the frightening perception of being invisible.
 Jonathan, in a strong supporting role by Pierce, is the perfect husband.
 A teacher, he is responsible, loyal, and even prepares a surprise dinner on their anniversary.

-Interesting that Chukwu does not reveal which state within the United States the twelve or thirteen executions take place in, though we can only guess it’s somewhere in the south, Clemency (2019) is a bold offering fraught with debate, questions, and character conflict.
+Clemency (2019) is a bold offering fraught with debate, questions, and character conflict.
 A slow build, there is much to savor and mull over, and the story feels personal.

 I cannot wait to see what Chukwu comes up with next.

-Independent Spirit Award Nominations: Best Feature, Best Female Lead-Alfre Woodard, Best Screenplay
+Independent Spirit Award Nominations: Best Feature, Best Female Lead- Alfre Woodard, Best Screenplay

 A Hidden Life-2019